petmac/petmac.github.io/content/posts/oop.md

 Clean architecture was always just around the corner, but after trying for approximately 15 years I never actually got there.

-I’m not the only one who has arrived at this conclusion: Casey Muratori recorded [an excellent rant on the topic](https://www.youtube.com/watch?v=ZM1ZDaaEyMY).
+I’m not the only one who has arrived at this conclusion: Casey Muratori recorded an excellent rant on the topic:

+{{< youtube ZM1ZDaaEyMY >}}

 It's a short video and well worth your time.

 ## Where is OOP headed?